 support in the ICC Academic Support Center

-The field of veterinary medicine is well known for its social, psychological, economic, and essential benefits to both patient and practitioner.
-The Pre-Vet program at ICC is best suited for the student, who after earning a bachelor’s degree in biology or agriculture, is planning to apply to professional Doctor of Veterinary Medicine schools.
+The Pre-Vet program at ICC is best suited for students who, after earning a bachelor’s degree in biology or agriculture, are planning to apply to professional Doctor of Veterinary Medicine schools.
 Entry into professional schools is very competitive; successful entrants will have superior character and excellent performance in courses and admissions tests.

 Our state-of-the-art health teaching facilities mean you’ll have the best preparation for your advanced education.

 Network with fellow students from across ICC’s health programs in the Pre-Health Club.